Last Updated on April 27, 2026 by Lauren Belzer Sanford

 A Newport Beach staple, Bear Flag Fish Co. serves up some of the freshest seafood in all of Orange County.
 With two prime Newport locations—one across from Lido Marina Village and another in Crystal Cove—it’s the perfect casual spot for poke, tacos, or a glass of wine by the coast.
 There’s also a Huntington Beach location in Pacific City, for those who spend their time in OC a little further north.

 Bear Flag has an easygoing, beach-town vibe that makes it ideal for a sunny afternoon meal after a walk along the water.
 The seafood is incredibly fresh (you can even see it being prepared behind the counter), and the portions are generous without feeling heavy.
-It’s the kind of place where you’ll always run into locals — and once you go, you’ll understand why it’s so loved.
+It’s the kind of place that draws a devoted crowd — and once you go, you’ll understand why it’s so loved.

 What to Order